 How to get rid of fleas in the house?

 By now, you know that 95% of fleas are usually not on your cat but in the environment (your house).

 This is why it is absolutely necessary to not skip this step if you want to keep your cat bug-free in the future.
 If you are wondering how to kill fleas in the house, you can follow these steps recommended by the EPA.

 Daily: Vacuum “carpets, cushioned furniture, cracks and crevices on floors, along baseboards and the basement.”

 Every 2-3 weeks: “Wash all pet bedding and family bedding on which pets lie in hot, soapy water” and (if you have a steam cleaner) “steam clean carpets: the hot steam and soap can kill fleas in all stages of the life cycle”.
 Here’s a guide on steam cleaning if you are interested.

-As you can guess, this should be an ongoing process, as fleas and flea eggs could be hiding and multiplying in different corners of the house.
+As you can guess, this should be an ongoing process, as fleas and eggs could be hiding and multiplying in different corners of the house.
 If you persist though, you will be able to free your cat and your house from those annoying bloodsuckers and leave happily ever after.